English and Mongolian (translation provided).

 The Steppe Forward Programme is a collaboration between the Zoological Society of London and the National University of Mongolia.
 Since 2003, we have developed and implemented a wide-range of conservation projects across Mongolia.

-Education, awareness raising and training are of real importance for conservation in Mongolia.
+Education, raising awareness, and training are of real importance for conservation in Mongolia.
 The Steppe Forward Programme has a strong record in these areas, in particular through organising and running student field-courses.

 The Steppe Forward Programme aims to empower Mongolians to create and manage conservation programs by providing them with tools necessary to design and monitor their own conservation initiatives, assess wildlife populations and design ecological studies.